•

 Episode 14: Women Empowerment

-Episode 15: Parenting without Violence | related discussion guide in Bangla
+Episode 15: Parenting without violence | related discussion guide in Bangla

-Episode 16: Importance of Mental Health | related discussion guide in Bangla
+Episode 16: Importance of mental mealth | related discussion guide in Bangla

 Episode 17: Addressing worries about mental health | related discussion guide in Bangla

-Episode 18: Personal Hygiene | related discussion guide in Bangla
+Episode 18: Personal hygiene | related discussion guide in Bangla

-Episode 19: Anger Management | related discussion guide in Bangla
+Episode 19: Anger management | related discussion guide in Bangla

-Episode 20: Drug Addiction | related discussion guide in Bangla
+Episode 20: Drug addiction | related discussion guide in Bangla

-Episode 21: Gardening for Mother Care Group | related discussion guide in Bangla
+Episode 21: Gardening | related discussion guide in Bangla

 Episode 22: Rickets | related discussion guide in Bangla